LuceleneL/Portparser/README.md

 Furthermore, we conduct an error analysis of the proposed model to show the current limitations and challenges for future works.

 ## File Structure

-These files in the following directories:
+The files are stored in the following directories:
 - Portparser_model - the model proposed in the paper to be used with UDPipe 2;
 - datasets - a directory holding all datasets used in the paper (.conllu), plus the generated word embeddings necessary for the BERTimbau experiments (.npz files), and the name of files inside this directory follow this naming structure:
     - hXXXX_Y_ZZZZ.conllu stands for the CoNLL-U file used for